 Nothing makes divorce more difficult than negotiating the final settlement with an ex who's angry—and the nastiness of a former spouse during these negotiations can negatively impact what you'll ultimately receive once all is said and done.

-While we're married, most of us feel a sense of responsibility for the well-being of our spouses.
+While married, most of us feel a sense of responsibility for the well-being of our spouses.
 But for some, divorce eradicates this loyalty and shifts our priorities to protect our own interests first, very often at the expense of a soon-to-be ex.
 Divorce can actually instigate a scary Jekyll/Hyde dichotomy: Even if your ex had been kind, respectful, and nonaggressive during your marriage, consider all bets off once divorce proceedings are underway.

 If you want to come away from your divorce with an equitable settlement, it's important to anticipate what your ex will do and tailor your legal strategy accordingly.
 Say your ex is bitter, hostile, or worse, wants revenge: If your ex is behaving like the enemy, use every weapon at your disposal to prevent a paycheck-to-paycheck living situation post-divorce.
-Here, some tips on what to expect during the course of your divorce settlement, and what to do when negotiations turn ugly.
+Here are some tips on what to expect during the course of your divorce settlement, and what to do when negotiations turn ugly.

-Common Predictors Of A Nasty Divorce
+Common Predictors of a Nasty Divorce

 For example, do you have the feeling that your spouse will attempt to swoop in and take all the spoils?
 Were they the top earner in your marriage?
 Do they have legal connections?
 Have they hired an adversarial divorce attorney with a reputation for engaging in high-conflict divorce?
 If you've answered yes to any of these questions, then be ready for a battle and consider the following points while you're preparing your settlement strategy.